 In summary: Vegans do not use products or services in which animals have been used.
 Fortunately there are many alternatives and they are continually increasing!

-Vegans eat plant-based.
-Eating plant-based has benefits for our fellow humans, nature, the environment and our personal health.
+Vegans do not use anything which is derived from animals.
+This has benefits for our fellow humans, nature, the environment and our personal health.
 How important these factors are for vegans can differ from person to person.

 Many people become vegan because they don’t want to contribute to the suffering of animals.
 Together vegans can drastically reduce the number of animals that are yearly bred, locked up, exploited, and prematurely killed.
 Being vegan for one year makes a significant difference for dozens of animals.
 Veganism is a clear statement against a system in which animals are seen and treated as objects to be used or means of production.

 Of all sectors, livestock farming is responsible for the largest emissions (at least 18%) of greenhouse gasses (like methane and CO2).
 This means livestock farming is an important cause of global warming.
 The United Nations have stated that meat production is the second largest cause of environmental problems like telluric pollution, water and air pollution, acidification and reduction of biodiversity (amongst others because of rainforest destruction).
 If you follow a plant diet you make a conscious decision for a more sustainable alternative and a cleaner, more viable planet.

 A balanced, plant diet contains all the nutrients necessary to stay healthy and energetic.
 By eating (more) plants, you reduce the chance of cardiovascular diseases, cancer and several other illnesses.
 In addition, plant foods contain no cholesterol and less saturated fatty acids.
 Amongst top athletes, plant diets have gained immensely in popularity.